Anne Weying: Venom Beyond

 During the "Venom Beyond" storyline in Donny Cates' Venom run, Eddie and Dylan are transported to a different universe where the villainous Codex has been conquering the Earth in the name of Knull.
 While on the run from symbiote-possessed Avengers, the two run into a group of symbiote heroes led by Agent Venom, who reveals herself to be this world's version of Anne.
 Unlike the 616 universe, Eddie goes through with committing suicide at the church.
 Anne was shocked and distraught at her husband's death and eventually goes to the same church to mourn him, where her rage attracted the symbiote and transformed her into this world's version of Venom.
 She eventually gives birth to Dylan, who was eventually swayed by Knull and became the villainous Codex.
 To counter Codex's threat towards the planet, President Eugene Thompson recruits Anne into the Sym-Soldier program, where she leads a group of symbiote heroes consisting of Peter Parker, Wade Wilson, a reformed Cletus Kasady, and Andi Benton.

 In other media

 Film

-Anne Weying appears in live-action films set in Sony's Spider-Man Universe, portrayed by Michelle Williams.
+Anne Weying appears in films set in Sony's Spider-Man Universe, portrayed by Michelle Williams.